themarkrogers/apocalypse-drive/5 - Scavenge and Repair Electronics/README.md

 # 5. Scavenge and Repair Electronics

 This section focuses on recovering, repurposing, and repairing electronics using salvage from post-industrial environments and minimal tools.
+* Identify, harvest, and reuse components from modern devices
+* Provide reference materials for electronic diagnostics and repairs

 # Basic Electronic Theory & Tools